-With a wind speed of 10kph at 0C, the wind effect is to cool by another 3 degrees to -3, by the time it's -25C, the same wind has a 8 degree effect to -33.
+At a wind speed of 10kph at 0C, the effect is to cool by another 3 degrees to -3, by the time it's -25C, the same wind has a 8 degree effect to -33.

 The outer layer is particularly important and should have features such as draw-cords and fastening cuffs to prevent warm air being lost to the outside and to prevent snow finding its way into nooks and crannies (snow in the cranny is most uncomfortable).

 Waterproof is not necessary for very cold weather as no rain falls, though if you intend to spend any time in boats waterproof is vital as you don't want to get ashore after bouncing over an excitable sea to find you are wet and cold for the rest of the day.

-Fully waterproof garments are not as able to transmit perspiration as readily as garments that are not fully waterproof and tend not to be as soft and flexible at low temperatures, choose according to your intended use.
+Fully waterproof garments are not as breathable to perspiration as garments that are not fully waterproof and tend not to be as soft and flexible at low temperatures, choose according to your intended use.

-Insulating materials for this outer layer where they are used can be synthetic or the traditional and arguably still the most effective - natural down.
+Insulating materials for this outer layer where they are used can be synthetic or the traditional and arguably still the most effective - down.